gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 ^^^^^^^^^

 * For an approximately spherical solute, use a rhombic dodecahedron unit cell.
+* When using a time-step of <=2 fs, use :mdp-value:`constraints=h-bonds` (and not :mdp-value:`constraints=all-bonds`), since:
+  * this is faster, especially with GPUs;
+  * it is necessary to be able to use GPU-resident mode;
-* When using a time-step of 2 fs, use :mdp-value:`constraints=h-bonds` (and not :mdp-value:`constraints=all-bonds`), since this is faster, especially with GPUs, and most force fields have been parametrized with only bonds involving hydrogens constrained.
+  * and most force fields have been parametrized with only bonds involving hydrogens constrained.
 * You can increase the time-step to 4 or 5 fs when using virtual interaction sites (``gmx pdb2gmx -vsite h``).
 * For massively parallel runs with PME, you might need to try different numbers